mattbaxter689/Air-Quality/README.md

 them hear for each directory

 #### torch_weather
+The code for this has changed and can be found [here](https://github.com/mattbaxter689/Air-Quality-LSTM)

  - [ ] Including real-time predictions using kafka streaming.
 Will result in backfilling predictions with actual data to compare as time goes on
  - [ ] Warm vs cold starts: Depending on the amount of drift detected (from